 - Where the double genitive is not used

 Immediately one can see why a double genitive is needed in the first case but not in the second.
 The double possessive enables the reader to distinguish very clearly the semantic meaning of the sentence.
 In the first example, the reader should grasp that the photographs in the judge’s chambers belong to the judge.
 In the second example, the reader is expected to interpret this as meaning that in the judge’s chambers there are photographs of the judge.

 Well, let’s see, shall we?
 What about the examples below?

-I am Kerry Barnes’s friend
+I am a friend of Kerry Barnes.

 Are these meanings the same?
 Actually, they are not, and so the double genitive has a useful purpose in avoiding ambiguity.